History of Immunization in Timeline

 1979: Polio Eliminated in the U.S.

-In 1979, polio was eliminated in the U.S. due to vaccinations.
+In 1979, thanks to dedicated health care professionals and parents vaccinating children, polio was eliminated in the U.S.

-In 2018, analysis revealed that African Americans died of influenza and pneumonia at higher rates than European Americans.
+From 1999 to 2018, African Americans died of influenza and pneumonia at higher rates than European Americans.